PaulSolt/GitDemoRebase/README.md

 # GitDemoRebase

-Hi my Name is Paul Solt as well.
+Hi my name is Paul Solt.

 I **love** to run and play frisbee.

+I love to run, make coffee, and write.

 And now it's super sunny outside.